SOHAIL1996/property_based_tester/README.md

 ---

 The simulator bugging out can be caused by fast physics rendering.
-Turn the [real time physics](https://classic.gazebosim.org/tutorials?tut=physics_params&cat=physics) simulation down to get better results.
+Turn the [real time factor](https://classic.gazebosim.org/tutorials?tut=physics_params&cat=physics) of the physics simulatior down to get better results.

 ## Movebase not working